Weekly Gem #181 A pot o'basalt is at the end of this rainbow

 In Depoe Bay it was more of the same, except for three tiny but noteworthy coincidences that created this rainbow.
 A small flow of lava to the north, tiny in comparison with others, but it pushes westward and then south, into the ocean.
 Another flow of lava, just to the south, also tiny, pushes westward and then north.
 The points of lava almost touched, but they ran out of 'steam' just two hundred feet from each other.

 Put your arms out in front of you like you're holding a big beach ball, so that your fingers don't quite touch.
 Your hands are those two lava flows, and behind them is this nice little cove.
-But then comes the third and last lava flow, much larger than the first two, wider, inexorably filling the entire cove and spilling out into the Pacific.
+But then comes the third and last lava flow, right in between the first two, inexorably filling the small cove and almost spilling out into the Pacific.
 But this last flow also runs out of steam going just far enough to touch the 'wrists' on each side.

 If you zoom in on a map of Depoe Bay, you can easily see the two 'horns' of water that were left behind.
+Zoom in until you can see a curved parking area, which is right on top of that third lava flow.
+The 'horns' of water are on either size of the parking area.
 Waves push into those horns, get compressed, and there's nowhere to go except up.

 Here's the hidden gem entry from our Clue Me! map.